Transbay Tube: Cause

 The cause of the fire was traced to a damaged third rail collector shoe that caused electrical arcing on Train No. 117.
 Earlier that day, ten-car Train No. 363 had made an emergency stop in the Transbay Tube while traveling towards San Francisco at approximately 4:30 p.m., reporting smoke and a possible fire.
-Troubleshooting without an external inspection revealed No. 363 had broken derail bars on the number six and eight cars, and an engaged parking brake on the number nine car.
-After clearing the derail bar circuits and manually releasing the parking brake, No. 363 was cleared to proceed, and upon reaching the end of the line in Daly City, was taken out of service for inspection.
-A line switchbox cover had fallen off No. 363 and was resting on the third rail, which was not seen by following trains until it jammed against the third rail coverboard, breaking the collector shoe on No. 117, which caused a short circuit and electrical arcing.
+Troubleshooting without an external inspection revealed No. 363 had broken derail bars on the number six and eight cars and an engaged parking brake on the number nine car.
+After clearing the derail bar circuits and manually releasing the parking brake, No. 363 was cleared to proceed and, upon reaching the end of the line in Daly City, was taken out of service for inspection.
+A line switchbox cover had fallen off No. 363 and was resting on the third rail, which was not seen by following operators until it jammed against the third rail coverboard, breaking the collector shoe on No. 117, which caused a short circuit and electrical arcing.

-The train following No. 363 was dispatched to run in "road manual" mode, where the train is controlled by the onboard operator, rather than by the computerized central control system.
-That train reported seeing derail bar debris between the tracks near where No. 363 had stopped, but that the tracks were clear and available for service.
-The train immediately following also ran in "road manual," but subsequent trains were dispatched through the tube in automatic mode, including seven-car No. 117, the tenth train to enter the westbound tube after No. 363; No. 117 had 40 passengers onboard.
+The train following No. 363 was dispatched to run in road manual mode, in which the train is controlled by the onboard operator, rather than by the computerized central control system.
+The operator of that train reported seeing derail bar debris between the tracks near where No. 363 had stopped, but that the tracks were clear and available for service.
+The train immediately following also ran in road manual mode, but subsequent trains were dispatched through the tube in automatic mode, including seven-car No. 117, the tenth train to enter the (normally) westbound tube after No. 363; No. 117 had 40 passengers onboard.